Edit: Sep 2019

-- You spend hours and hours of repetitive work combining data from multiple files (CSV, Excel) into a single Excel workbook before you can start the real work.
+- You spend hours and hours of repetitive work combining data from various source into a single data table before you can start the real work.

 - You have data in a file but it is the wrong shape for the task at hand.
 You need to spend time “reshaping” the data before you can use it.

-- You write lots of VLOOKUP formulas over multiple tables of data to “join” the data together.
+- You write lots of VLOOKUP formulas in Excel over multiple tables of data to “join” the data together.

 - You manually have to “cleanse” your data every month removing data and errors that you already know about but you can’t permanently solve back at the source.

-- You need to get data from web pages into Excel so you can analyse the data.
+- You need to get data from web pages into Power BI so you can analyse the data.
 You cut and paste the data and spend hours reformatting it to remove the noise from the data.